Seafood Storage & Handling Instructions

 Freeze products within 24 hours of receiving product for best results.
 Keep products in their original packaging or place in a freezer bag and squeeze out as much air as possible.
 We recommend freezing for up to 3 months.
 If product is already frozen, place immediately in freezer.

-Puncture the original plastic sealed packaging to introduce airflow.
+Alternatively, puncture the original plastic sealed packaging to introduce airflow.
 Next, leave overnight in the fridge, on a plate with a towel to absorb liquids.
-Alternatively, if you’re in a hurry, place the package under slow running cold water for 30 minutes or until thawed.
-Cook immediately after thawing.

 If products thaw in cold temperatures they can be refrozen but if products thaw in warm temperatures (>40°F) they should not be refrozen.
 In other words, it’s safe to refreeze seafood that has thawed in a refrigerator but not seafood that has thawed under cold water.
 This applies for both raw and cooked seafood.
 In addition, you should not refreeze products that are thawed while in a vacuum sealed container.
 It’s important to note that you may notice some quality differences after refreezing a product.